vahalik/vscode-appcenter/README.md

     * You will be prompted to enter a new name for your project and select user or organization where you would like to create app in App Center.

         ![Enter New Name](images/appcenter-enter-new-name.png)
-        * App Center sample app will be cloned into the repository you have provided (it will also have preconfigured for App Center Analytics/Crashes/CodePush SDK's)
+        * App Center sample app will be cloned into the repository you have provided (it will also have preconfigured for App Center Analytics/Crashes/CodePush SDKs)
         * Two React Native apps (for iOS and Android) will be created in App Center (`project-name-ios` and `project-name-android`)
         * CodePush deployments will be created for both apps
         * Apps will be automatically linked with corresponding iOS/Android secret keys and CodePush deployment keys
         * Changes will be pushed to your remote repository
         * New Testers Distribution Group will be created for every new app in App Center
-        > Tip: If you enable `appcenter.api.configurebranchandstartnewbuild` in extension sessings, the app will also be connected to your GH repository `master` branch and new build will be started
+        > Tip: If you enable `appcenter.api.configurebranchandstartnewbuild` in extension settings, the app will also be connected to your GH repository `master` branch and new build will be started
-        * You will be notified when everything's finished and also we will automatically run `npm install` and `pod update` for you
+        * You will be notified when everything's finished, and also we will automatically run `npm install` and `pod update` for you

 2. Link an existing React Native application to App Center.
     You will see a `Set Current App` option, when logged in.